Reading: Reading for Inference & Implied Meaning

 Example: "My friend dared me to eat one of those tiny red chilies.
 When I did, it felt like a volcano had erupted inside my mouth.
 I think I drank an entire river of water, but my face was still on fire!"

-Your Turn!
-Read Between the Lines.
+Quiz: Read Between the Lines

 - A. The homework is very easy and clear.